 The adopted three-year local requirements and procurement percentages will apply to the CPE, as they currently do for LSEs.
-Therefore, the CPE will begin local procurement responsibilities in 2021 for 100 percent of the 2023 local requirements and 202450 percent of the 2024 local requirements.
+Therefore, the CPE will begin local procurement responsibilities in 2021 for 100 percent of the 2023 local requirements and 50 percent of the 2024 local requirements.
 In 2022, the CPE will be responsible for procuring the entire current 3-year local requirements for the 2023, 2024, and 2025 compliance years.

 The Commission recognizes that some LSEs may have existing local contracts that have been procured in anticipation of multi-year local obligations for 2023 and beyond.
 Because the CPE will not undertake the central procurement role until the 2023 compliance year (beginning with procurement in 2021), the Commission defers making a determination as to any existing local RA contracts in the PG&E and SCE TAC areas at this time.
-We direct parties and Energy Division to undertake athis issue, in addition to the LCR reduction compensation mechanism, in a combined working group to discuss this issue and submit a proposal working group report into the successor RA proceeding

-R.19-11-009.
-009 by September 1, 2020.
+We direct parties to undertake this issue, in addition to the LCR reduction compensation mechanism, in a combined working group and submit a working group report into the successor RA proceeding R.19-11-009 by September 1, 2020.
 The working group should submit a proposal on the treatment of existing contracts, which may include consideration of whether any proposed LCR reduction compensation mechanism should be applied to existing contracts.
 At this time, we are not inclined to "grandfather" resources that are not currently online, absent compelling information provided in the working group report.